Simply Context

 Problem: Fred has always been told that anyone and any company can put a spin on any news story and thus makes him skeptical of an article's bias.

-Need: Fred wants to know to if his article is written by someone who leans towards a certain political party or has certain bias towards certain groups.
+Need: Fred wants to know if his article is written by someone who leans towards a political party or has certain bias towards specific groups.

-Solution: Simply Context provides information about the article which include possible political bias, word count, originality, and number of pictures used
+Solution: Simply Context provides information about an article which includes possible political bias, word count, originality, and number of images used.

 Name: